garagehive/garagehive.github.io/docs/testarticle4.md

    ![](media/ecp-integration-add-items4.gif)

 1. Select the item you want to add in the document and click **OK**.
 1. If you selected **Process All Lines**, the **ECP Part Lookup** page for the next item will open.
 Repeat for each item.
-When you want to order the item from another supplier, you can select **Skip Line**.
+1. If an item is either from stock or needs to be ordered from another supplier, you can select **Skip Line**.

    ![](media/ecp-integration-add-items5.png)